 We are continuously exploring opportunities to reduce our energy consumption.
 We opened our first thermal heated sales center in Gypsum, Colorado in 2018.
 Radiant heat systems have a proven record of reduced energy usage relative to other forms of heating in commercial / industrial buildings.
 The savings result from several factors such as the ability to sustain comfort at lower indoor air temperatures, reduced air temperature stratification, non-pressurization of rooms (which leads to higher rates of air leakage), and the ability to operate with lower water temperatures.
 Although some projects have shown savings in excess of 50%, a more conservative estimate is 10 to 20% in savings for this location.
 Recently, we acquired a 100% solar-powered warehouse that helps reduce our energy consumption.

 80% of the landscape lighting lamps we sell are now LED versus halogen, effectively reducing the energy usage at our customers’ homes.
-We sell variable speed pool and spa pumps that can provide up to 90% energy savings, compared to traditional pumps and heaters, and are 96% thermal efficient.
-Pool covers are another energy-efficient item that we offer because they help prevent heat, water, and chemical loss, allowing homeowners to save energy.
-Our solar pool covers not only prevent heat, water, and chemical loss, but they have built-in solar panels that reduce pool heating costs by 50-70%.
-We promote the use of energy-efficient filters that allow the use of smaller, less energy-consuming pumps.
-We also look to local jurisdictions that promote energy programs such as Nevada and Texas and seek to work collaboratively to promote rebates with local electrical companies for energy-saving pumps.
+We promote the use of variable speed pool and spa pumps that can provide up to 90% energy savings, compared to traditional pumps and heaters that are up to 96% thermal efficient.
+Pool covers are another key energy-efficient item that we offer because they help prevent heat, water, and chemical loss, allowing homeowners to save energy.
+Safety covers, solar covers, and liquid solar covers all prevent evaporation which reduces heat, water, and chemical loss.
+Solar pool heating systems have extremely low annual operating costs and can pay for themselves in a few years (depending on local energy costs).
+We also look to localjurisdictions that promote energy programs such as Nevada and Texas and seek to work collaboratively to promote rebates with local electrical companies for energy-saving pumps.